Increased demand for off-premises ushers in new era of restaurant design

 The return of the drive-in

-In addition to double drive-thru windows, Lake Forest, Calif.-based Del Taco is also embracing another trend that’s likely to make a comeback at more restaurants: in-car dining.
+In addition to double drive-thru windows, Burger King and Del Taco are also embracing another trend that’s likely to make a comeback at more restaurants: in-car dining.

-Dedicated parking spaces will allow customers to eat their food as soon as they pick it up from the drive-thru, an option that more people may take advantage of as they return to workplaces but don’t want to eat in shared cafeterias.
+Dedicated parking spaces at Del Taco will allow customers to eat their food as soon as they pick it up from the drive-thru, while Burger King plans to offer carside delivery for customers who order from the restaurant's app.
+In-car dining is an option that more people may take advantage of as they return to workplaces but don’t want to eat in shared cafeterias.

 Salad chain Sweetgreen is going one step further with a new store design it plans to roll out in Highlands Ranch, Colo., this year.
 The location will be the first drive-thru for the Los Angeles-based eatery and will also have a concierge who facilitates in-car ordering and dining.